Community detection in network using Szegedy quantum walk: Introduction

 \section{Introduction}

 Networks are everywhere!
 Human beings build up networks among themselves for their progress and prosperity.
 They establish roads, rails, airlines, and the internet.
-They all form networks \cite{estrada2012structure, newman2010networks}.
+They all are different networks \cite{estrada2012structure, newman2010networks}.
 Networks are inherent in nature.
-The human brain and protein-protein interaction network are two important examples of networks in nature.
-Due to the significance of networks, network science is an important branch of science and engineering \cite{albert2002statistical}.
-In a network, elements of similar characteristics are connected.
-It distributes all the components in a network into communities.
+The human brain and protein-protein interaction network are two important examples of networks in nature \cite{albert2002statistical}.
+In a network, elements of similar characteristics are well-connected.
+It distributes all the elements in a network into communities.
 Detecting the communities in a given network is an important problem in network science \cite{girvan2002community, fortunato2010community, malliaros2013clustering, porter2009communities}.

 Combinatorial graphs \cite{west2001introduction, gross2003handbook} form the mathematical foundation of networks.
 We use the words graphs and networks synonymously throughout the article.
-A graph is a combination of objects and connection between them, where the objects are represented by the vertices and connection are represented by edges between the vertices.
-We mention the mathematical definition of graphs in \autoref{priliminary_section} of this article.
+A graph is a combination of objects and connection between them, where the objects are represented by the vertices and connection are represented by edges between them.
 The real-world networks display big inhomogeneities in the distribution of edges.
-We observe that the distribution of edges is not only globally but also locally inhomogeneous.
-In a real-world network, we find high concentrations of edges within special groups of vertices and low concentrations between these groups.
-These groups are called communities.
+The concentrations of edges within special groups of vertices is high.
+We call them communities, or clusters.
+Due to the existence of connections between the vertices, we prefer to use the word community instead of cluster.